edgelesssys/contrast/README.md

 To specify that a workload (pod, deployment, etc.) should be deployed as confidential containers, add `runtimeClassName: kata-cc-isolation` to the pod spec (pod definition or template).
-In addition, add the Nunki Initializer as `initContainers` to these workloads and configure the workload to use the certificates written to the `tls-certs` volumeMount.
+In addition, add the Contrast Initializer as `initContainers` to these workloads and configure the workload to use the certificates written to the `tls-certs` volumeMount.

 ```yaml